Rodrigo Tabata: Al Rayyan

 In late 2011, the Al Rayyan administration asked Tabata, who has Japanese grandparents, to obtain a Japanese passport for reasons relating to the foreign player quota of the AFC Champions League.
 However, Tabata failed the prerequisites as he was unable to write or read the Japanese language.

 He received a $100,000 cash award on 8 April 2012 for scoring a super hat-trick (4 goals) against Qatar SC in a league game to give his team an 8–2 win, which was the highest scoring game recorded in the league for the 2011–12 season.
 He also won the player of the year award in the Qatar Stars League that season, recording 17 goals and 9 assists.

 Loan to Al Sadd

 On 31 January 2014, he signed a loan deal with another Qatari club and title holders Al Sadd.
 He returned to Al Rayyan in 2015.

 Al Sadd

 In July 2020, Tabata signed with Al Sadd for one year.
+He then returned to Al Rayyan in 2023.

+According to IFFHS, Tabata was the fourth-oldest player in the world to play a match in the top tier of a national league in 2024, at the age of 44 years and 18 days, in his last Qatar Stars League game in 2024 against Qatar SC, which ended in a 2–1 loss.

+Al Kharaitiyat

+In August 2025, Tabata signed for Qatari Second Division side Al Kharaitiyat.